test-kitchen/test-kitchen/docs/content/docs/getting-started/04-kitchen-yml.md

 As of test-kitchen 1.21.0, we now prefer <code>kitchen.yml</code> over <code>.kitchen.yml</code>.
 This preference applies to <code>kitchen.local.yml</code> as well.
 This is backward compatible so the dot versions continue to work.
 </div>

 Let's turn our attention to the `kitchen.yml` file for a minute.
-While Chef Workstaton may have created the initial file automatically, it's expected that you will read and edit this file.
+While Chef Workstation may have created the initial file automatically, it's expected that you will read and edit this file.
 After all, you know what you want to test... right?

 For the moment let's say we only care about running our Chef cookbook on Ubuntu 20.04 with the latest Chef Infra Client release.
 In that case, we can edit the `kitchen.yml` file so that we pin the version of Chef and trim the list of `platforms` to only one entry like so: